olga-od-ua/MS3repo/README.md

    6. All Recipes page and recipes.html template were tested manually and are working as expected:

    - all recipes are displayed
-   - search function is working, checking Recipe Name, Ingredients and Cooking Instructions fields.
+   - search function is working, checking the Recipe Name, Ingredients and Cooking Instructions fields.
-   - when user is signed in, Save button is displayed next to each recipe; as well as Edit and Delete Buttons are displayed next to the recipes which that particular user added.
+   - when the user is signed in, the Save button is displayed next to each recipe; as well as Edit and Delete Buttons are displayed next to the recipes which that particular user added.
    - when clicked on See Recipes on the Home Page and brought to the list of recipes of that particular category, Search shows results of only that particular category as opposed to all recipes.

    7. Add Recipe is functioning correctly and only appears when a user is signed in.